MikamiLab/isop_microscopy_python_matlab/README.md

 - **Other_Codes/ColorBar_BehaviorType.ipynb**
   - Plot behavioral time series with fixed color bar.
-  - Used in: *Fig. 2c and Extended Data Fig. 3c and 4b*
+  - Used in: *Fig. 2c; Extended Data Fig. 3c and 4b*

 - **Other_Codes/signal_plots_v2.ipynb**
   - Create heatmaps of ratio signals.
-  - Used in: *Fig. 2c and Extended Data Fig. 3c and 4b*
+  - Used in: *Fig. 2c; Extended Data Fig. 3c and 4b*